 This traditional Beef Stew is the best Slow Cooker recipe for Fall and Winter.
 It’s loaded with tender bites of juicy beef, golden potatoes, carrots, peas, red wine, onions, garlic, and a hearty beef broth.
-Serve it with warm biscuits or even over mashed potatoes.
+Serve it with warm biscuits, cornbread, or even over mashed potatoes.

 Be sure to try my Crock Pot Roast recipe next!

 Slow Cooker Beef Stew

 Who doesn’t love a hearty bowl of rich and flavorful beef stew.
 It’s such a traditional Fall and Winter comfort food.
 I’ve been working on slight variations of this recipe for years and I have to say, this version is definitely the best ever.

 All of the ingredients in this recipe compliment each other so well, and the quantities of each are perfect, with no ingredient overpowering another.

 Let’s get into everything you need to know.
 From the what cuts of beef to use, the best potatoes for stew, pro tips, storage, and more:

 See recipe card at bottom of post for ingredient quantities and full instructions

 Cut meat into 1-inch cubes, discard any large pieces of fat.
 Fat marbleized into the meat is fine!

 Season beef with pepper, garlic salt, and celery salt.
 Toss to coat.
 Sprinkle flour over the meat and toss again.
 Sear the meat in batches for 45 seconds per side and transfer to the Slow Cooker.